Sillybutts/GameFaceTrion/README.md

 - - SCAR Lookalike Muzzle https://www.youtube.com/watch?v=KT8aSmv8EyI
 - - MegaXL Spigot SCAR
 - - SCAR inserts for default included Trion muzzle https://www.youtube.com/watch?v=wa9wTFDM8aU
-- - SillyCollet quick barrel swap muzzle (by Chance)
+- - SillyCollet quick barrel swap muzzle (by Chance) (The collet requires an 016 o-ring to grab onto the barrel.
+Can be substituted by a rubber band if need be.)
 - - Print all of these muzzle things with supports.
 Preferably tree supports, only touching buildplate.
 Might need a brim with the SCARs.

 <img src="GHimages/Trion%20Muzzle%20Attachments%20v13.png" width="500">